spiechu/symfony-commons-bundle/README.md

 1. Every feature is disabled by default.
 2. You only enable what you need.
 3. No event listeners hanging around when unneeded.
-4. Provides sane defaults and extensive customisation possibilities.
+4. Provide sane defaults and extensive customisation possibilities.

 ## Installation

-1. Download the Bundle
+### Download the Bundle

-Assuming you have Composer installed globally, you just need to run console command in project directory.
+Assuming you have Composer installed globally, you just need to run console command in project directory:

 ```bash
 composer require spiechu/symfony-commons-bundle
 ```

-2. Enable the Bundle
+### Enable the Bundle

-Eenable the bundle by adding the following line in the `app/AppKernel.php` file of your project:
+Enable the bundle by adding the following line in the `app/AppKernel.php` file of your project:

 ```php
 // app/AppKernel.php